BryanLong14/Can-I-Eat-That-Frontend-Capstone-Project/README.md

 ## Local Installation Instructions

-Download Expo XDE and (scan the barcode here to Launch the App)[https://exp.host/@bryanlong14/frontend-xde]
+Download Expo XDE and [scan the barcode here to Launch the App]9https://exp.host/@bryanlong14/frontend-xde)